-These rights are explained in more detail below, but if you have any comments, concerns or complaints about our use of your personal data, please contact us (see ‘How to contact us’ below).
+These rights are explained in more detail below, but if you have any comments, concerns or complaints about our use of your Personal Data, please contact us (see ‘How To Contact Us’ below).
 We will respond to any rights that you exercise within a month of receiving your request, unless the request is particularly complex or cumbersome, in which case we will respond within three months (we will inform you within the first month if it will take longer than one month for us to respond).
 Where a response is required from us within a particular time period pursuant to Data Protection Legislation, we will respond within that time period.

-You may ask to see what personal data we hold about you and be provided with:
+You may ask to see what Personal Data we hold about you and be provided with:

-- details of the purpose for which it is being or is to be processed;
+- details of the purpose for which it is being or is to be processed (see Section 3 above);

-- details of the recipients or classes of recipients to whom it is or may be disclosed, including if they are overseas and what protections are used for those oversea transfers;
+- details of the recipients or classes of recipients to whom it is or may be disclosed, including if they are overseas and what protections are used for those oversea transfers (see Section 9 below);

-- any information available about the source of that data;
+- any information available about the source of that data (see Section 2 above);

+Requests for your Personal Data must be made to us (see ‘How To Contact Us’ below) specifying what Personal Data you need access to, and a copy of such request may be kept by us for our legitimate purposes in managing the Service.
+To help us find the information easily, please give us as much information as possible about the type of information you would like to see.
 If, to comply with your request, we would have to disclose information relating to or identifying another person, we may need to obtain the consent of that person, if possible.
 If we cannot obtain consent, we may need to withhold that information or edit the data to remove the identity of that person, if possible.

-We are entitled to refuse a data access request from you where (i) such request is manifestly unfounded or excessive, in particular because of its repetitive character (in this case, if we decide to provide you with the personal data requested, we may charge you a reasonable fee to account for administrative costs of doing so), or (ii) we are entitled to do so pursuant to Data Protection Legislation.
+There are certain types of data which we are not obliged to disclose to you, which include Personal Data which records our intentions in relation to any negotiations with you where disclosure would be likely to prejudice those negotiations.
+We are also entitled to refuse a data access request from you where (i) such request is manifestly unfounded or excessive, in particular because of its repetitive character (in this case, if we decide to provide you with the Personal Data requested, we may charge you a reasonable fee to account for administrative costs of doing so), or (ii) we are entitled to do so pursuant to Data Protection Legislation.

-You can require us to correct any mistakes in your personal data which we hold free of charge.
+You can require us to correct any mistakes in your Personal Data which we hold free of charge.
 If you would like to do this, please: